Squeezed states of light: Physical meaning of measurement quantity and measurement object

 Within some limitations, for instance set by the speed of the electronics, $f$ and $\Delta f$ can be freely chosen in course of data acquisition and, in particular, data processing.
 This choice also defines the measurement object, i.e. the mode that is characterized by the statistics of the eigen values of $X_{f,\Delta f}$ and $Y_{f,\Delta f}$.
 The measurement object thus is a modulation mode that is carried by the light beam. – In many experiments, one is interested in a continuous spectrum of many modulation modes carried by the same light beam.
 Fig. 2 shows the squeeze factors of many neighboring modulation modes versus $f$.
 The upper trace refers to the uncertainties of the same modes being in their vacuum states, which serves as the 0 dB reference.

 The observables in squeezed light experiments correspond exactly to those being used in optical communication.
 Amplitude modulation (AM) and frequency modulation (FM) are the classical means to imprint information on a carrier field.
 (Frequency modulation is mathematically closely related to phase modulation).
 The observables $X_{f,\Delta f}$ and $Y_{f,\Delta f}$ also correspond to the measurement quantities in laser interferometers, such as in Sagnac interferometers measuring rotation changes and in Michelson interferometers observing gravitational waves.
 Squeezed states of light thus have ample applications in optical communication and optical measurements.
 The most prominent and important application is in gravitational-wave observatories.
 Arguably, it is the first end-user driven application of quantum correlations.
-Squeezed light originally was not planned to be implemented in either Advanced LIGO nor in Advanced Virgo, but now it contributes a significant factor towards the observatories design sensitivities and increases the rate of observed gravitational-wave events.
+Squeezed light originally was not planned to be implemented in either Advanced LIGO nor in Advanced Virgo, but now it contributes a significant factor towards the observatories' design sensitivities and increases the rate of observed gravitational-wave events.

+Frequency-dependent squeezing

+Frequency-dependent squeezing is a method being implemented at the LIGO–Virgo–KAGRA collaboration to improve sensitivity using its 300 m long filter cavities to handle light differently according to frequencies which allows to improve accuracy of phases at high frequencies at the cost of more inaccuracy in amplitudes at low frequencies and equivalently better amplitudes at low frequencies but worse phases at high frequencies, manipulating the uncertainty relation by the measurement of interest.

+Noise at high frequencies is dominated by shot noise while at low frequencies is dominated by radiation pressure noise so when one source is reduced the other increases.